-This edition was published by Random House for Young Readers on September 12, 1947 in hardcover and has 64 pages.
+It is part of the Marco series and is a This picture book is a hardcover edition that was published by Random House for Young Readers on September 12, 1947 and has 64 pages.

 Other books in this series include Horton and the Kwuggerbug and More Lost Stories